-The consumer confidence indicator in the Euro Area came in at -3.9 in November 2018, unrevised from a preliminary estimate and below October's final figure of -2.7.
-It was the weakest reading since March 2017 due to a deterioration of all its components, i.e. consumers' unemployment and savings expectations and their views on their future financial situation and the future general economic situation.
-In the European Union as a whole, the consumer sentiment index was also confirmed at a 20-month low of -3.7 in November.
-Consumer Confidence in the Euro Area averaged -11.73 Index Points from 1985 until 2018, reaching an all time high of 2 Index Points in May of 2000 and a record low of -34.70 Index Points in March of 2009.
+The consumer confidence indicator for the Euro Area was confirmed at -7.4 in February 2019, above January's final reading of -7.9, reflecting households' more benign views on their past and future financial situation, as well as the expected general economic situation.
+Households’ intentions to make major purchases, by contrast, were scaled back somewhat.
+Considering the European Union as a whole, consumer sentiment was also confirmed at -7.2 in February, a modest recovery from January's two-and-a-half-year low.
+Consumer Confidence in the Euro Area averaged -10.64 Index Points from 1985 until 2019, reaching an all time high of -1.90 Index Points in May of 2000 and a record low of -24.40 Index Points in March of 2009.

 Consumer Confidence in Euro Area is expected to be -10.80 Index Points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 Looking forward, we estimate Consumer Confidence in Euro Area to stand at -9.80 in 12 months time.
 In the long-term, the Euro Area Consumer Confidence is projected to trend around -3.60 Index Points in 2020, according to our econometric models.